contextmap/contextmap/README.md

-- **System name** is based on the property `contextmap.scan.system-name` in your .properties file or .yml file, if that's not available then it falls back to the property `systemName` from the compile-time plugin's configuration in the pom.xml file, if that's not available then it falls back to the groupId in the pom.xml
+- **System name** is based on the property `contextmap.scan.system-name` in your .properties file or .yml file, if that's not available then it falls back to the property `systemName` from the compile-time plugin's configuration in the pom.xml file, if that's not available then it falls back to a default value i.e. "Other"
 - **Component name** is based on the property `contextmap.scan.component-name` in your .properties file or .yml file, if that's not available then it falls back to the property `spring.application.name` in your .properties file or .yml file, if that's not available then it falls back to the name in the pom.xml